Search all sites near me now

 Monitoring shows that for most of the year air quality in Otago is very good, with baseline values within national standards for clean air.
 During winter months home-heating emissions increase with cold temperatures and coupled with calm weather conditions lead to reduced air quality, particularly in areas of Central Otago.

 Otago Regional Council operates a State of the Environment air quality monitoring network throughout the region.
-Over the past ten years monitoring has focused on airborne particulates less than 10 micrometres across or PM10.
+Over the past 20 years monitoring has focused on airborne particulates less than 10 micrometres across or PM10.
+Recently ORC has begun monitoring PM2.5 (particles less than 2.5 micrometres in diameter), as these consist mostly of products of combustion.

 Recognising the challenges of improving air quality, the council has phased in emission limit rules for domestic heating appliances in Central Otago.
-The council operates a Clean Heat Clean Air programme to assist residents with installing clean heating appliances and insulation, with over a thousand homes improved under the scheme to date.
+The council operated a Clean Heat Clean Air programme to assist residents with installing clean heating appliances and insulation, with over a thousand homes improved under the scheme to date.
+ORC is currently in the process of updating the Air Plan in order to continue with these improvements and work towards cleaner air.

-Long-term trends show air quality is gradually improving in parts of the region (Alexandra, Arrowtown and Clyde); although in other areas (Mosgiel and Cromwell) it may be declining.
+Long-term trends show air quality is gradually improving in parts of the region (Arrowtown, Clyde, Cromwell, Milton and Mosgiel); although in other areas (Alexandra and Balclutha) it may be declining.